Blog

 The Impact on Physical Health

-undergoes various processes essential for recovery and repair, including muscle growth, tissue repair, and hormone regulation.
+The benefits of sleep consistency extend deep into our physical health.
+Regular sleep patterns have been linked to a lower risk of obesity, heart disease, and diabetes.
+During sleep, the body undergoes various processes essential for recovery and repair, including muscle growth, tissue repair, and hormone regulation.
 Inconsistent sleep disrupts these processes, hampering the body's ability to recover from physical exertion and increasing the risk of chronic conditions.

 Mental Well-being and Cognitive Function